HMS Victory, battle of Trafalgar, ranging shots, the first hole in her fore topsail, the battle began in earnest.

 What makes for a classic painting, a time proof investment?
 Your thoughts?

-At the moment portrayed as described in diaries and log books by those present at the battle of Trafalgar, a hole appeared in HMS Victory‘s fore topsail.
+The moment portrayed is as described in diaries and log books by those present at the battle of Trafalgar, a hole appeared in HMS Victory’s fore topsail.

 The Combined Fleet have found the range, now the battle of Trafalgar will really start, ships of The Combined Fleet will open fire in earnest.